-Karl's dad left behind his two dogs, blonde mixed breed rescues that were average in height.
-No one in the family could take on these dogs so we adopted them.
+Karl's dad left behind his two dogs, blonde mixed-breed rescues that were average in height.
+No family member would take on these dogs, so we adopted them.
 We kept them at Karl's dad's house a block away for a while, we, his neighbors, and other family members visiting multiple times a day to care for them.
 Once our daughter was born and the house was complete, we brought them to live with us.

 Ruckus was advancing in age and it was clear going from being the “Only Child” to being one of four babies wore on him.
 He passed away at the beginning of 2012.
 I share more about Ruckus, his life and his passing, in this post.
 Later in the same year, Alfie passed away.

 What we never expected was how Cindy flourished once she was the only dog.
-So aggressive, we considered early on finding her a new home.
-She would snap at us, would be so frantic to catch any food that our kid would drop that we feared she'd hurt our daughter, she would fight with the other dogs and draw blood.
+She was so aggressive we considered finding her a new home early on.
+She would snap at us, would be so frantic to catch any food that our kid would drop that we feared she'd hurt our daughter; she would fight with the other dogs and draw blood.
 As an only dog, she became secure and came to trust and love all of us.
 She was so sweet with our daughter, and she became my best buddy.
 I share more about Cindy and her transformation in this blog post.

 After Cindy died, we knew we needed some time without any dogs.
 The past few years had been a whirlwind with a child and three elderly dogs with their own unique personalities and needs.
 But after a year we started looking.
 We knew we wanted a smaller dog.
 Our house isn't huge, and we knew quite well how it is to care for an elderly dog of size.
 We also knew we wanted to adopt from a shelter.

-Last week, the shelter shared the photos of three adorable dogs – a rat terrier, a Boston terrier mix, and a rat terrier mix.
+Last week, the shelter shared photos of three adorable dogs – a brown and white terrier mix, a Boston terrier mix, and a black and brown terrier mix.
 I texted the photos to Karl on Tuesday night.
-They were the kind of dogs we were looking for – terriers are low-allergen and they were the perfect size and age.
+They were the kind of dogs we were looking for – terriers are low-allergen, and they were the perfect size and age.

 His name was Oscar.
 They brought Oscar out into the yard for us to get to know him.
-He was so sweet, he loved playing fetch and would bring the ball right back to our hand.
-He and our daughter got along great, we knew he was The One.
+He was so sweet; he loved playing fetch and would bring the ball back to our hand.
+He and our daughter got along great; we knew he was The One.
 We took him home that evening.

-Oscar loves to bury completely under a blanket, play fetch, and can jump so high (we woke up this week to find he had jumped into our bed; as you can see from this blog post we do NOT have a low bed!).
-He loves to go on runs with my family, is totally chill on car rides and with little children.
+Oscar loves to bury completely under a blanket, play fetch, and can jump so high (we woke up this week to find he had jumped into our bed; as you can see from my Saatva mattress review, we do NOT have a low bed!).
+He loves to go on runs with my family and is totally chill on car rides and with little children.
 He's happy to be around other dogs.